 Top use cases include remote patient monitoring, medication management, wearable health devices, hospital automation, and surgical assistance.

 IoT helps in preventive healthcare, early detection of health problems, streamlines workflows by reducing costs, and improves patient experience.
-This is just a first step, of course; with the IoT improving so quickly, we can plan on pump developments that may usher in wholesale changes to how patients are treated.
+This is just a first step, of course.
+As the IoT improves so quickly, we can plan pump developments that may bring wholesale changes to how doctors treat patients.

 IoT in Agriculture: A Sustainable Farming

-IoT is providing some incredible advantages in agriculture by linking sensors, devices, as well as machinery to the internet.
-It allows farmers to better monitor and manage their crops and livestock, optimizing much of the agroecosystem properties.
+IoT is providing some incredible advantages in agriculture by linking sensors, devices, and machinery to the internet.
+It allows farmers to better monitor and manage their crops and livestock, optimizing many of the agroecosystem properties.

 Top key uses in smart agriculture include livestock monitoring, supply chain management, and agricultural automation.

-While the technology is still in the embryonic stage yet, it seems to have great potential for making our urban life more efficient and sustainable.
+While the technology is still in its embryonic stage, it seems to have great potential for making our urban life more efficient and sustainable.
 The IoT links city-wide devices and sensors.
-This collects real-time data that can be analyzed to enable better quality of life and urban management through automation.
+It collects real-time data, allowing analysts to improve the quality of life and urban management through automation.

 Top use cases include urban infrastructure, waste management, public safety, smart transport and smart buildings.

 The IoT boosts smart cities by means of superior quality of life, heightened productiveness, larger sustainability, and lucrative enlargement.
-The emergence of new and advanced IoT technology is likely to produce further revolutionary use cases where our cities can turn into smart green spaces.
+The emergence of new and advanced IoT technology is likely to produce further revolutionary use cases.
+As a result, our cities can turn into smart green spaces.

 Trends in IoT to Watch for in 2024